DBA vs LLC | Everything You Need To Know

 Does a DBA Offer Legal Protection?

-No. A DBA doesn't provide the same legal protection and helps you remove personal assets from the company's debts as an LLC.
+No. A DBA doesn't offer the same legal protection and helps you remove personal assets from the company's debts as an LLC.

 How Does Taxation Differ for DBAs and LLCs?